nemonik/hands-on-DevOps/readme.md

   name: helloworld
 ```

 for our `helloworld` application.
-A namespace is used to provide.
+A namespace is used to provide application scope.

 To query for the current namespaces in the cluster perform the following